muxi-ai/faissx/NEXT_STEPS.md

 - **2023-10-20**: ✅ Improved server startup messaging for better clarity and consistency
 - **2023-11-10**: ✅ Refactored client architecture to use modular index implementations
 - **2023-11-15**: ✅ Improved code quality with descriptive variable names and linter compliance
+- **2023-11-20**: ✅ Implemented nprobe parameter control for IVF indices to optimize search performance
+- **2023-11-25**: ✅ Added IndexIDMap implementation for custom vector IDs and vector removal
+- **2023-11-25**: ✅ Implemented vector reconstruction methods (reconstruct and reconstruct_n)
+- **2023-11-26**: ✅ Added IndexIDMap2 implementation for updating vectors while maintaining their IDs
+- **2023-11-26**: ✅ Created comprehensive example demonstrating usage of IndexIDMap and IndexIDMap2
+- **2023-11-27**: ✅ Implemented index modification features for merging and splitting indices
+- **2023-11-28**: ✅ Added optimization controls for fine-grained parameters and memory management
+- **2023-11-29**: ✗ Decided not to implement metadata filtering to maintain strict compatibility with the FAISS API

 ## Docker and Container Support